BeyondCombustion/beyondcombustion.github.io/README.md

 # Use the links below to navigate:

-## Contributing new content or requesting modifications on BeyondCombustion.net
+## Contributing new content or requesting modifications
 ### [Click here to learn how to contribute new content, or submit changes to existing content on BeyondCombustion.net](https://beyondcombustion.net/How-To-Contribute)

 ## 'The Book' (formerly The Consensus) and 'The List'